 Many years ago when I first moved out and was living on my own I found that there were several things I needed to figure out before I could truly stand on my own two feet.
 One of these things was generally feeding myself, a simple concept but it implicated me in the details.
 There is a stereotype that kids in post-secondary live on things like ramen noodles and pizza.
-I was not doomed to fall into that category however, as I serendipitously discovered a book titled Becoming Vegan: The Complete Guide to Adopting a Healthy Plant-Based Diet.
+I was not doomed to fall into that tags however, as I serendipitously discovered a book titled Becoming Vegan: The Complete Guide to Adopting a Healthy Plant-Based Diet.
 It is difficult to recall what made me pick it up, but it was thanks to this work that I became a little more conscious of my health than the stereotypical undergrad.
 Why would anyone want to become vegan?

 From the authors:

 Becoming vegan is an expression of one’s profound reverence for life.
 For some, it is a delicate step towards the preservation of this planet.
 For others, it is a declaration of respect for all living things.
 For many, it reflects a commitment to personal health.
 Whatever the reason, a vegan lifestyle is a huge leap into a world that is very different from the one in which most of us grew up.
 Every step you take towards a more compassionate world is one of celebration.
 We wish you much peace and joy in your journey.
-May Becoming Vegan serve as a powerful ally and traveling companion.
+May Becoming Vegan serve as a powerful ally and traveling companion.1

 While vegetarianism has been around since the days of Buddha and Plato, it has only been relatively recent since the advent of veganism.
-1944 to be exact – when the Vegan Society was established in London by Donald Watson and a small band of associates who believed that animals don’t exist solely for our exploitation.
-It is an answer to an ethical question but it in time incorporated other concerns such as cruelty to animals on factory farms and the environmental damage resulting from those farms.
+1944 to be exact – when the Vegan Society was established in London by Donald Watson and a small band of associates who believed that animals don’t exist solely for our exploitation.2 It is an answer to an ethical question but it in time incorporated other concerns such as cruelty to animals on factory farms and the environmental damage resulting from those farms.
 While I could talk about the history of veganism, the focus will largely remain on my personal experiences and understanding of veg*ism.

 I believe for most the diet seems too strict, as one may deduce from the fact that the majority of vegetarians are of the lacto-ovo variety which allows eggs and dairy in their diet.
 This may lead one to wonder where the more confining demands leave vegans when it comes to calcium and particularly protein.
 This latter issue was something I took very seriously when I adopted the diet, however I fell into some pitfalls as I went along –as I’m sure many do.